pedestal/pedestal/CONTRIBUTING.md

 CI](https://travis-ci.org/pedestal/pedestal) and so too will any pull requests you submit.
 It's super-cool and automatic!

-But lets be serious, we won't accept pull requests unless they're either well tested or sufficiently trivial (think docstring changes).
+But let's be serious, we won't accept pull requests unless they're either well tested or sufficiently trivial (think docstring changes).

 ## Contributor's Agreement